- 01The billboard industry generates $9.7 billion annually — and most investors have never considered it

 Getting Started: Your First Billboard Deal

 Buy existing.
-Search for "billboard for sale" on BizBuySell, LoopNet, or specialized sites like BillboardsForSale.org.
-Existing billboards with active leases and permits trade for $20,000 to $80,000 for static signs in secondary markets.
+Search "billboard for sale" on BizBuySell, LoopNet, or specialized sites like BillboardsForSale.org.
+Existing signs with active leases and permits trade for $20,000 to $80,000 for static signs in secondary markets.
 The permit transfers with the sale — that's the asset you're really buying.

 Lease and build.
-Find a landowner on a high-traffic road who'll lease you a 20x20 foot patch for $100-$200 a month.
+Find a landowner on a high-traffic road who'll lease you a 20x20 foot patch for $100-$200/month.
 Apply for the permit.
 If approved, build a static sign for $15,000-$30,000.
-Start selling ad space to local businesses — car dealerships, restaurants, attorneys, medical practices — they're your core advertisers.
+Sell ad space to local businesses — car dealerships, restaurants, attorneys, medical practices.

-Invest passively through a [REIT](/glossary/reit).
+Invest passively through a REIT.
 Lamar Advertising (LAMR) and Outfront Media (OUT) are publicly traded billboard REITs.
-You won't see 25% cap rates — you're buying at market valuation — but you get billboard economics in your brokerage account without touching a single permit.
+You won't see 25% cap rates at market valuation, but you get billboard economics in your brokerage account without touching a permit.

-And here's something most investors don't realize: billboards qualify for 1031 exchanges.
+Billboards also qualify for 1031 exchanges.
 Sell a rental property you're tired of managing, roll the proceeds into a billboard, defer the entire capital gains hit — and trade midnight maintenance calls for a monthly check.
-Our portfolio scaling guide covers the 1031 mechanics.
+The portfolio scaling guide covers the 1031 mechanics.

 Billboards won't replace your rental portfolio.
-But they'll round it out in ways you haven't thought about.
-Almost zero management.
-Permits that lock out the competition.
-Cap rates that make single-family rentals look sleepy.
-And a $9.7 billion industry that most real estate podcasts never mention.
+But they'll round it out: almost zero management, permits that lock out the competition, and cap rates that make single-family rentals look sleepy.

 Read definition →Depreciation is the IRS allowance that lets you deduct a rental property's building cost (minus land) over 27.5 years — a non-cash expense that lowers taxable income even when the property appreciates.